davidcole1340/ext-php-rs/README.md

 [![PHP Discorders](https://discord.com/api/guilds/115233111977099271/widget.png?style=banner1)](https://discord.gg/dphp)

+## Documentation

+We are currently unable to deploy our documentation to `docs.rs` due to the crate requiring PHP 8.0, which is unavailable in the default Ubuntu repositories.
+Documentation can be viewed [here](https://davidcole1340.github.io/ext-php-rs/).
+It is generated from the latest `master` branch.
+Documentation will be moved to `docs.rs` when Ubuntu updates its repositories to PHP 8.0.

 ## Features

 This is not a set feature list, but these are the features on my roadmap.
 Create an issue if there's something you'd like to see!